hephaestus-compiler-project/types-bug-study-artifact/README.md

 This script is useful for finding what are the most and least bug-triggering language features.
-For completeness,
-the `scripts/rq4.py` provides three extra command-line options used for presenting the full results of our study (some results are not presented in the paper for brevity).
+For completeness and benefiting future researchers, the `scripts/rq4.py` provides three extra command-line options used for presenting the full results of our study (some results are not presented in the paper for brevity).

-#### Example: Table 3
+#### Example: Configuring the Entries of Table 3

-For displaying a more complete Table 3, use the `--limit` option by providing the number of Table entries.
+For displaying Table 3 with more or fewer entries, use the `--limit` option by providing the desired number of table entries.
 For example,
-to produce Table 3 that shows the 30 most and the 30 least frequent language features, run
+to produce Table 3 that shows the 30 most and the 30 least frequent language features that are supported by all the examined compilers, run

 ```bash